 Conversion Rate Optimization (CRO) refers to the strategy of increasing the percentage of conversions by getting users to take specific actions.
-These actions can vary depending on the business goal and they involve product purchases, newsletter signs up, free-trial signs up, app downloads, click-on links, etc.
+These actions can vary depending on the business goal and can involve product purchases, newsletter signs up, free-trial signs up, app downloads, click-on links, etc.

 The formula for the conversion rate is: